-- There is only one transaction; - The transaction is significant (that is to say that it implies a variation of more than 25% relative to one or more indicators of size); - Only pro forma information, and not historical financial statements in the prospectus, is being considered. - The issuer is obliged to publish half-yearly financial information.
-In case the issuer publishes, in addition, quarterly financial information (as long as it has been prepared with the same level of quality and comfort as the half year information) the conclusions made in the cases below could be applied in a similar way.
+- There is only one transaction; - The transaction is significant (that is to say that it implies a variation of more than 25% relative to one or more indicators of size); - Only pro forma financial information, and not historical financial information in the prospectus, is being considered; and - The issuer is obliged to publish half-yearly financial information.
+In case the issuer publishes, in addition, quarterly financial information (as long as it has been prepared with the same level of quality and comfort as the half-yearly financial information), the conclusions made in the cases below could be applied in a similar way.